Death of senior leader caps bad month for ISIS

 - But it has lost a lot of real estate

 (CNN)The death of one of ISIS' most prominent figures, Abu Mohammad al-Adnani, is one more example of the pressure the group is under in both Iraq and Syria.

-Al-Adnani was the most visible figure in ISIS' core leadership, and instrumental as the group's spokesman and external operations planner.
+Al-Adnani was the most visible figure in ISIS' core leadership, the first to declare the so-called "caliphate," and was instrumental as the group's spokesman.
+He is also believed to have authorized the terror attacks in Paris, Brussels and Istanbul.

-According to the ISIS' affiliated news agency Amaq, al-Adnani was killed while supervising battle lines in Aleppo province in northern Syria.
-Pentagon press secretary Peter Cook confirmed that al-Adnani was the target of a "precision strike near al-Bab, Syria."
-That's a critical junction for ISIS in northern Syria as it tries to retain access to the Turkish border some 25 kilometers away.
+According to ISIS-affiliated news agency Amaq, al-Adnani was killed while supervising battle lines in Aleppo province in northern Syria.

+Despite the loss of such an important leader and a series of territorial setbacks, it is much too early to begin writing ISIS's death notice: There are plenty of opportunities for the terror group to exploit as its enemies turn on each other.

+But it is under pressure on many fronts, something al-Adnani himself recognized.

-ISIS has lost plenty of key figures in the last 18 months -- many of them to US drone strikes as intelligence on the movements of the group's hierarchy has improved.
+ISIS has lost plenty of leading figures in the last 18 months -- many of them to US drone strikes as intelligence on the movements of the group's hierarchy has improved.

+Among those targeted recently are Sami Jassim Mohammed Al-Jabouri, a.k.a.
+Haji Hamad, who oversaw ISIS's oil resources; Afiz Sayed Khan, the organization's leader in Afghanistan, and military commander Omar al-Shishani.

 But the loss of al-Adnani is a severe blow.
-He'd been the group's emir in Syria for more than three years, had a high public profile and a key role in organizing plots to attack Western Europe.
+He'd been the group's emir in Syria for more than three years, had a high public profile and a leading role in organizing plots to attack Western Europe.

+"He's been somebody that has inspired a wave of terrorism around the Western world, putting out fatwas, calling for attacks on just about anybody, anywhere, anyhow, by guns, knives, automobiles," says CNN's terrorism analyst Paul Cruickshank.

+Al-Adani was one of ISIS chief Abu Bakr al-Baghdadi's key deputies, a founding member of the terror group, and it is thought he will be a difficult person to replace.

 Even though ISIS remains a resilient outfit with what might be called a deep bench, his death comes at a critical time for the group.

 ISIS' core territory in Iraq and Syria has continued to shrink over the last month.
-ISIS has lost some 15% of the land it held at the beginning of the year and its affiliates in both Libya and the Sinai desert in Egypt also have suffered setbacks.
+ISIS has lost some 15% of the land it held at the beginning of the year and its affiliates in both Libya and the Sinai desert in Egypt have also suffered setbacks.

-It's much too early to begin writing death notices: There are plenty of opportunities for ISIS to exploit as its enemies turn on each other in both Syria and Iraq, but it's under pressure on many fronts.

 Over the past month, the Iraqi army and Kurdish Peshmerga forces have chipped away at ISIS' control around Mosul, the largest city it controls and the place where ISIS leader Abu Bakr Al-Baghdadi declared the "caliphate" two years ago.